Saga (comics): Publication history

 In December 2014, Image published Saga Deluxe Edition Volume 1, a hardcover volume collecting the first 18 chapter of the series, which make up its first three story arcs.
 Because Vaughan sees Saga as a story about Hazel, he and Staples decided to have each new hardcover volume feature an original image of that character at a different stage of her life.
 Because the first volume covers her birth and infancy, its cover features a closeup of Hazel nursing from her mother's breast, set against the backdrop of Landfall and Wreath, which recalls the first chapter's cover.
 Eric Stephenson warned Vaughan and Staples that some retailers and distributors would object to this cover image, thus limiting the series' audience, but after seeing Staples' rendition of the image, Stephenson decided that sales would not be a problem.

 On July 25, 2018, Chapter #54 was published, ending the first half of the series' run on a major cliffhanger.
 The series then went on an extended hiatus, during which the first 54 chapters would be published in a single volume called Saga: Compendium One.
 In April 2019 Vaughan told Entertainment Weekly that the second half of the series would also last 54 issues, making what he called "a planned 108-issue epic".

 On October 9, 2021, Vaughan and Staples announced during a panel discussion at the New York Comic Con that the series would return in January 2022 with Chapter #55, a double-length, 44-page chapter which would retain its normal $2.99 price, and begin "Compendium Two" of the series.
 The series resumed with Chapter 55, which went on sale January 26, 2022, to positive critical reviews.
+The series price went up to $3.99 with the release of Chapter 61 in 2023.
+After issue #72 was published in March 2025, the series resumed hiatus.
+In September 2026, Staples posted a message to social media explaining the delay in new issues was due to her taking time to restore her mental health while parenting and working on multiple projects, and that she had resumed work on the series.